scttfrdmn/apprise-go/README.md

 func main() {
     // Create a new Apprise instance
     app := apprise.New()

     // Add notification services
     app.Add("discord://webhook_id/webhook_token")

     // Send a notification
-    app.Notify("Hello World!", "This is a test notification") }
+    app.Notify("Hello World!", "This is a test notification", apprise.NotifyTypeInfo)

+    // Send with timezone support (new in v1.9.5) app.Notify("Server Alert", "CPU usage high", apprise.NotifyTypeWarning,
+        apprise.WithTimezone("America/New_York"))
+}
 ```